Vistage Live podcast

 Another challenge to consider is the potential for bias in AI algorithms.
 Since AI systems are trained on vast amounts of data, they may inadvertently learn and perpetuate existing biases present in the data.
 This could lead to unfair treatment of certain individuals or groups, resulting in legal and ethical concerns.

 A final series of risks are more existential, and associated with uncontrolled AI.
 Top AI experts and funders including Elon Musk and Steve Wozniak signed a letter asking for a 6-month pause on training AI systems.
 Other experts even propose a full shutdown of further AI research.
-Giving control of more and more systems to AI that don’t have human-aligned motivations indeed seems risky, and we need to ensure our increasingly powerful AI models serve the interests of humanity.
+Giving control of more and more systems to AI that don’t have human-aligned motivations indeed seems risky.
+But we need to ensure our increasingly powerful AI models serve the interests of humanity.

 The future of work